 Laurence Shames has been a New York City taxi driver, lounge singer, furniture mover, lifeguard, dishwasher, gym teacher, and shoe salesman.
 Having failed to distinguish himself in any of those professions, he turned to writing full-time in 1976 and has not done an honest day’s work since.

 His basic laziness notwithstanding, Shames has published more than twenty books, including fourteen volumes in his beloved and critically acclaimed Key West Capers series, which The Los Angeles Times has described as “funny, elegantly written, and hip,” and USA Today has called “as enjoyable as a day at the beach.”
-Shames has also authored non-fiction and enjoyed considerable though largely secret success as a collaborator and ghostwriter.
-Shames has penned four New York Times bestsellers.
+Shames has also authored non-fiction and enjoyed considerable though largely secret success as a collaborator and ghostwriter, having discreetly penned four New York Times bestsellers.
 These have appeared on four different lists, under four different names, none of them his own.
 This might be a record.

 Born in Newark, New Jersey in 1951, to chain-smoking parents of modest means but flamboyant emotions, Shames did not know Philip Roth, Paul Simon, Queen Latifa, Shaquille O’Neal, or any of the other really cool people who have come from his hometown.
 He graduated summa cum laude from NYU in 1972 and was inducted into Phi Beta Kappa.
-As a side note, both his alma mater and honorary society have been extraordinarily adept at tracking his many address changes through the decades, in spite of the fact that he’s never sent them one red cent.
+As a side note, both his alma mater and his honorary society have been extraordinarily adept at tracking his many address changes through the decades, in spite of the fact that he’s never sent them one red cent.